emlaver/bahir/sql-cloudant/README.md

 ### Configuration in application.conf
-Default values are defined in [here](cloudant-spark-sql/src/main/resources/application.conf).
+Default values are defined in [here](src/main/resources/application.conf).

 ### Configuration on SparkConf

 Name | Default | Meaning
 --- |:---:| ---
-cloudant.protocol|https|protocol to use to transfer data: http or https cloudant.host||cloudant host url cloudant.username||cloudant userid cloudant.password||cloudant password cloudant.useQuery|false|By default, _all_docs endpoint is used if configuration 'view' and 'index' (see below) are not set.
+cloudant.apiReceiver|"_all_docs"| API endpoint for RelationProvider when loading or saving data from Cloudant to DataFrames or SQL temporary tables.
+Select between "_all_docs" or "_changes" endpoint. cloudant.protocol|https|protocol to use to transfer data: http or https cloudant.host| |cloudant host url cloudant.username| |cloudant userid cloudant.password| |cloudant password cloudant.useQuery|false|By default, _all_docs endpoint is used if configuration 'view' and 'index' (see below) are not set.
 When useQuery is enabled, _find endpoint will be used in place of _all_docs when query condition is not on primary key field (_id), so that query predicates may be driven into datastore. cloudant.queryLimit|25|The maximum number of results returned when querying the _find endpoint. jsonstore.rdd.partitions|10|the number of partitions intent used to drive JsonStoreRDD loading query result in parallel.
 The actual number is calculated based on total rows returned and satisfying maxInPartition and minInPartition